top of page

 In 1976, Coverdale made the transition from an institutional based to a community based agency.

-In 2007, we opened the Coverdale Emergency Women's Shelter for homeless women.
+In 2007, we opened the Coverdale Emergency Women's Shelter for homeless women and our Community Based Residential Facility for women granted parole in community.
 In 2021, we were able to move our shelter into its permanent home on Waterloo Street.
-Since then, we have expanded our bed numbers to 21, increasing our ability to offer services to more women.
+Since then, we have expanded our bed numbers from the original 10 to 21, increasing our ability to offer services to more women.

 In 2023, we opened a brand new 12 unit transitional housing building on Brunswick Drive.
 This building is a supportive living opportunity for women who have experienced chronic or episodic homelessness to help develop confidence and tenancy skills to move on to independent living.